 The Workforce Development Board (WDB) is a not-for-profit organization located in Peterborough and serving Northumberland, Peterborough, Kawartha Lakes and Haliburton.
-The WDB was established over 20 years ago and is funded by the Ontario Ministry of Advanced Education and Skills Development to provide labour market information, coordinate employment and training services, and engage employer communities.
+The WDB was established over 20 years ago and is funded by the Ministry of Training, Colleges and Universities to provide labour market information, coordinate employment and training services, and engage employer communities.

 The WDB is recognized as a leader in the province and since December 2015 has been successfully delivering the Local Employment Planning Council (LEPC) pilot where community and labour market products have been developed and launched and strong community partnerships have been formed.

-The Board of Directors is ultimately responsible for ensuring that the WDB fulfills its mission and mandate and meets the terms and conditions of the Operating Agreement with the Ministry of Advanced Education and Skills Development.
-For more information about the Workforce Development Board or the LEPC, click HERE.
+The Board of Directors is ultimately responsible for ensuring that the WDB fulfills its mission and mandate and meets the terms and conditions of the Operating Agreement with the Ministry of Training, Colleges, and Universities.
+For more information about the Workforce Development Board or the LEPC, click here.

 The overarching role of the Board of Directors is to: